-(4) On a pro-forma basis, if the net proceeds from the October 2016 public offering were received before September 30, 2016 and deployed to partially repay the term loan and the credit facility as described in the "Subsequent Events" section, the estimated debt to gross book value would be approximately 54% for the three and nine month periods ended September 30, 2016.
+On a pro-forma basis, if the net proceeds from the October 2016 public offering were received before September 30, 2016 and deployed to partially repay the term loan and the credit facility, the estimated debt to gross book value would be approximately 54% for the three and nine month periods ended September 30, 2016.

-(5) On an adjusted basis, if the 6 property acquisitions and their related AFFO contribution were removed along with the units issued from the Offering, the AFFO payout ratio would be approximately 97% for the three and twelve month period ended December 31, 2016.
-See "Distribution and Adjusted Funds From Operations" section for further discussion.
+(4) On an adjusted basis, if the 6 property acquisitions and their related AFFO contribution were removed along with the units issued from the Offering, the AFFO payout ratio would be approximately 97% for the three and twelve month period ended December 31, 2016.